NATIONAL BUSINESS WOMEN'S WEEK

 National Business Women’s Week honors all working women.

 The National Business Women’s Week is a salute to the achievements of all working women.
+It is celebrated during the last full week in October every year.
 The President of the United States customarily opens the week with a message, and many governors and mayors issue similar messages.
 BPW/WA’s goal of elevating the standards for business and professional women is particularly emphasized.

 The Objectives of National Business Women’s Week